meroxa/turbine-py/README.md

 ## Getting Started

 To get started, you'll need to [download the Meroxa CLI](https://github.com/meroxa/cli#installation-guide).
-Once downloaded and installed, you'll need to back to your terminal and initialize a new project:
+Once downloaded and installed, you'll need to go back to your terminal and initialize a new project:

 ```bash
 $ meroxa apps init testapp --lang py